OpenNebula/terraform-provider-opennebula/website/docs/r/virtual_machine.html.markdown

 For all parameters excepted context: parameters present in VM overrides parameters defined in template.
 For context: it merges them.

+For disks and NICs defined in the template, if they are not overriden, are described in `template_disk` and `template_nic` attributes of the instantiated VM and are not modifiable anymore.

 ## Import